epicmindwarp/reddit_filter_all_comments/README.md

 There are two pieces of error handling, one for login and subreddit connection, and another for the entire loop; the latter sends a message to the BOT_AUTHOR when an error occurs, with the error message produced by reddit.

 The script will continue to run again after 60 seconds.

+## Example variables used on /r/AskUK

+BOT_AUTHOR      = 'epicmindwarp'

+SUB_NAME        = 'AskUK'
+USER_AGENT_NAME = f'{SUB_NAME} Bot to Moderate COVID-19 Discussion'
+TXT_FILE        = 'redditors_messaged.txt'

+POST_TITLE      = '[COVID-19] Coronavirus Discussion Thread'

+MSG_SUBJECT     = '/r/AskUK COVID-19 Discussion Thread comment under review.'
+MSG_BODY        = '''Your comment was automatically filtered, and is subject to moderation.

+It may not necessarily be approved - so please don't post again.

+Thank you.'''